 - Exams will be administered three times during the semester.
 These exams will be comprised of multiple choice, fill in the blank, short answer (2-3 sentences), and essay questions.
 You will have the entirety of the class to take the first two exams (1 hour and 15 minutes).
 Exams 1 and 2 will each count for 20% of your final grade.
-Exam 3 (final exam) will be administered during the final exam period; for our purposes, this means it will take place on May 7th from 12:00-3:00 p.m.
+Exam 3 (final exam) will be administered during the final exam period; for our purposes, this means it will take place on May 1st from 12:00-3:00 p.m.
 Exam 3 will count for 10% of your grade.
 The dates of each exam are listed in the schedule, but are subject to change dependent upon our pace throughout the semester.
 Makeup exams are only permitted in extraordinary circumstances such as documented medical emergencies. - A Simulation will allow you an opportunity to observe the difficulties associated with sentencing.
 This event will take place at the beginning of April.
 15% of your grade will be your participation in the event and 5% will be the completion of research due the week before the event.
 More details will be shared during class. - Two Quizzes will be administered through ELC during class.
-Each quiz is worth 7.5% of your final grade. - Attendance will be taken every day (excluding exam days and simulation week) throughout the semester, and participation in class discussion will count as bonus points toward this grade.
+Each quiz is worth 5% of your final grade. - Attendance will be taken every day (excluding exam days and simulation week) throughout the semester, and participation in class discussion will count as bonus points toward this grade.
 Some days, attendance will be taken by brief in-class assignments.
 Attendance will count for 10% of your grade.
 I will accept two unexcused absences.
 For each unexcused absence following, one point will be deducted from your attendance grade (a 10% reduction).
 I will accept documented excuses up to 7 days following the missed class period. - Analysis for your assigned reading of A Time For Mercy will count for 5% of your final grade.
 More details on the nature of this assignment will be available towards the end of the semester.
+You will be expected to view or read A Time to Kill on your own prior to the week in which we analyze A Time for Mercy, for comparative purposes.